anubhuti-rathi/Fastai-Image-Classification/README.md

 # Fastai-Image-Classification
-Learning fastai image classification and documenting it
+Learning fastai image classification and documenting it.
+Feel free to ask any questions related to this topic.